isabella232/datajoint-file-validator/docs/tutorial/2-manifest.md

 It is recommended that you complete [tutorial part 1](1-validate.md) before continuing, so that you understand how to validate a fileset using the File Validator.

 For this section, we'll recreate the `my_fileset` fileset that we created in the previous section.
-If you don't have a `my_fileset` directory, you can create one using the shell commands:

 <!-- termynal -->